remipanzu/SamplePythonActivities/README.md

 ## Author

-The author of this repository and Python project is Decel Rain Belmes. (drtbelmes31@src.pshs.edu.ph)
+The author of this repository and Python project is Decel Rain Belmes from 8 - Narra. (drtbelmes31@src.pshs.edu.ph)